bucinskasj/bucinskasj.github.io/content/posts/readme.md

 ## Logistics

 - Based in Kaunas, Lithuania
-- Know how to work across multiple timezones and never had issues collaborating with teammates who are spread across the world.
-It's all about setting expectations and sticking to them
+- Know how to work across multiple timezones.
+Never had issues collaborating with teammates who are spread across the world.
+It's all about setting expectations and sticking to them.
 - Deeply invested in my career development.
 I do believe in work-life integration and I'm totally OK working long hours, because I really enjoy what I'm doing.

 ## Communication